AbdallahOmarAhmed/face-mask-detection/README.md

       $ python3 test_model.py

-* Add a video to test and run the model :
+* Add a video to test then run the model :

       $ python3 video_tester.py